What’s Your Feeding Style?

 I notice that parents who approach feeding kids in this manner have fewer struggles with healthy eating in their kids!

-Or, take a look at my parent nutrition education website, The Nourished Child, where you’ll find workshops, classes and guidebooks to help you raise a healthy child, inside and out.
+Take a look at my parent nutrition education website, The Nourished Child, where you’ll find several workshops, classes and guidebooks to help you raise a healthy child, inside and out.